 Rationale: Periods of calm and adequate sleep result in improved weight gain and duration of rapid eye movement sleep.
 The ability to self-calm promotes self-regulation and tolerance of painful procedures.

-Notify the practitioner of the neonate’s need for extended time to recover after painful procedures and of poor weight gain.
+Notify the practitioner of the patient’s need for extended time to recover after painful procedures and of poor weight gain.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.